netzjahre/rnavat/README.md

 Upload the files to your https-site

-Open https://flightradar24.com in your browser
+Open https://flightradar24.com in your browser an zoom in Austria in Europe (e.g. Vienna airport) Add the following text into the URL-field of the browser:

-Add the following text into the URL-field of the browser: javascript:(function(){document.body.appendChild(document.createElement('script')).src='"https://your_https_path/rnavat.js";';})();
+javascript:(function(){document.body.appendChild(document.createElement('script')).src='"https://your_https_path/rnavat.js";';})();

 If you copy / paste then be aware that it begins with
 javascript: